lmmendoza-dlsu/isdevop/checkpoints/checkpoint_one_Perez.md

 # Checkpoint 01: Branches and Folder
 ## Purpose:
-The purpose of this folder is to keep all checkpoint activities in one place.

-Thanks for coming.
+This folder is designated as a practice space for the ISDEVOP Git Checkpoint activities.
+Its primary goal is to provide a centralized location for organizing, tracking, and managing all tasks related to branching and folder management.
+By consolidating these activities in one place, this folder aims to enhance learning and understanding of Git concepts and best practices.